UKAEA-Edge-Code/EdgeCodeRequirements/Trixi/readme.md

 ### Diffusion test

-**WIP**
-- Solved as a parabolic problem which is prohibitive for convergence testing (may try hyperbolic).
+- Initially solved as a *parabolic* problem which is prohibitive for convergence testing, but *hyperbolic diffusion* is more promising (see below).
 - Cheated a bit by putting solution in as IC, but easier to check error via existing callback that way.
 (But also confirmed that converges the same for IC $\rho=\sin(\pi x)\sin(\pi y)$.)
 - Used symbolically derived source term retained as a variable that is not updated.
-- Field components also kept as dummy variables.
+- Magnetic field components also kept as dummy variables.
-- Used dummy hyperbolic equations, a prototype for adding nonlinear terms.
-- **TODO** check convergence of errors for lowest order poly. (but might wait until h-refinement is feasible, i.e. hyperbolic)
-- **TODO** Check working with MPI!
+- With parabolic solve, used dummy hyperbolic equations as well (so to see where other nonlinear or non-conservative terms should be added later).
+- MPI working -- speedup of about 3.6 for 4 MPI processes on quad-core desktop (perhaps could have turned off or reduced frequency of non-essential callbacks).

 Code: